This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 --attach-policy-arn ${POLICY_ARN}

-Update your Helm values file
+3. Update your Helm Values File

 You need to configure Gradle Enterprise to use the role you created.
 You also need to increase Gradle Enterprise’s memory request and limit.
-These are both done by adding the following to your Helm values file:

 enterprise: